OliverBrotchie/mars-rover-cli/README.md

 ## 💭 Code Choices

  - `--unbounded` command flag is included to allow to the rover to exit the plateau.
- - `isize` is used to represent co-ordinates to allow the rover to pass (0, 0).
+ - `isize` is used to represent co-ordinates to allow the rover to pass `(0, 0)`.
+ - `Option<Coordinate>` is used to convey whether the rover is allowed to exit the plateau.
  - `fs::read_to_string` is used for simplicity over the more performant but more complex `BufReader`.
  - `RoverControlSatellite` is used for themeatic effect!